tmazhari/Getting-and-Cleaning-Data_Course-Project/CodeBook.md

 * STEP 2: In this step, The features that have mean or std in their names are identified.
 Then, these features alongside activity and subject are stored in columnsNeeded variable
 * STEP 3: Activity labels are extracted and assigned to the first column of the data data frame
 * STEP 4: Approriate labels are assigned to all column names of the data data frame
 * STEP 5: The second tidy and clean data is subset from the data with the average of each variable for each activity and each subject using the ddply function from plyr package.
-Finally this new tidy and clean subset of the data, is stored in data_second data frame is sent to output written to tidydata.txt
+Finally this new tidy and clean subset of the data, is stored in data_second data frame is sent to output written to second_tidydata.txt